Updated: Jan 30

 FDA drug labelling laws require manufacturers to NOT list every side effect that was reported during the trial, but ONLY those side effects where there is basis to believe the vaccine caused the event.

 The manufacturers list numerous concerning side effects, things like auto-immune diseases, SIDS, death, and they minimize those events, stating the event was only "temporally" associated.
-They state, researchers, "assessed" the event as unrelated, that side effects were comparable across all groups.
-But remember, an unvaccinated control group was not included in the testing, and so they are assuming that the unvaccinated experience the same rate of adverse events.
-The inserts repeatedly state that "causation has not been established."
+The inserts say, researchers, "assessed" the event as unrelated, that side effects were comparable across all groups.
+But remember, an unvaccinated control group was never included in the testing, and so they are assuming that those events occur at the same rate in the unvaccinated population.
+They have no data to verify this assumption.
+The inserts repeatedly state that "causation has not been established" and remember, they cannot establish causation if they never compare to to a never vaccinated control group.

 Through carefully constructed wording, the manufacturers minimize, deflect, and deny that the outcomes listed on the inserts are connected to the vaccine.
 BUT, the important thing to remember is that IF the event is listed on the insert, it's because there is BASIS to believe the vaccine caused the event.
-It couldn't be listed on the insert if there wasn't basis to believe there is a connection.
+It couldn't be listed on the insert if that wasn't the case.

 The next article is a summary of the safety testing data provided by each manufacturer, in their vaccine package inserts, for the approved Canadian childhood vaccines (Link Here).